Wytamma/monitauR/README.md

 ## Tokens

 MonitauR will create a unique random `token` e.g. `4e814983-a675-4d07-9789-6a3b4f187867` this token is required to access the logs.
-Tokens can be used to group jobs together by specifying them in `monitauR::monitor(token="4e814983-a675-4d07-9789-6a3b4f187867")` all jobs using this token will show up on the same jobs page.
+Tokens can be used to group jobs together by specifying them in `monitauR::monitor(token="my-project-token")` all jobs using this token will show up on the same jobs page.
 You can set the token to anything* however, setting it to something simple may clash with other tokens.

 ## Comment Syntax